How does this company make money?

 What does this company depend on?

-Metasys and the broader equipment platform depend on R-410A and R-32 refrigerants, both subject to HFC phase-down schedules; copper tubing used in heat exchangers; UL certification required for fire suppression equipment; AHRI certification required for HVAC performance ratings; and Microsoft Azure cloud infrastructure, which hosts the Metasys building management software.
+The company cannot operate without R-410A and R-32 refrigerants — currently subject to HFC phase-down rules — copper tubing used in heat exchangers, UL certification to legally sell fire suppression equipment, AHRI certification confirming HVAC performance ratings, and Microsoft Azure cloud infrastructure that runs the Metasys building management software.

 Who depends on this company?